 Bluehost promises to introduce easy CPU and RAM scaling on its VPS plans in the near future, and this will make it possible to better adjust your hosting plan to your current needs.

 Scalability is not a problem for either Heroku or Bluehost, so you can easily focus on growing your website, without worrying about resource bottlenecks.

 Given how different Bluehost and Heroku are, it can be easy to lose track of the main factors that set them apart.
 One thing to keep in mind is that both hosting providers are good at what they do, although they’re designed to work in different ways:

-- Useful Add-ons.
-Although Bluehost has its fair share of useful features and add-ons, Heroku’s marketplace is more diverse and many of the solutions there are free to use.
-There are hundreds of turnkey applications designed to help you do anything you need from storing data to testing, metrics, content management, and more.
+- Heroku’s marketplace includes hundreds of turnkey applications designed to help you do anything from storing data to testing, metrics, content management, and more.

 Bluehost vs. Heroku: Our Pick

 Which is better, Bluehost or Heroku?
 Overall, Bluehost is the winner of this Bluehost vs Heroku comparison because it’s a better web hosting service than Heroku, especially for beginners on a budget.
 This hosting provider will not only help you get online fast, but it’ll also help keep your costs down.

 Of course, this doesn’t mean that you should completely discard Heroku.
 Although feature-rich, Heroku is intended for hosting web applications, rather than websites.
 When you do choose Heroku, it comes with managed databases, in-memory data storage, and tons of useful add-ons.

 Still haven't decided?
 Here’s a summary of our comparison: